 For customers working in Supply, Non Half Hourly (NHH) Data Aggregator or NHH Data Collector businesses.
 It is aimed at customers directly involved with the large Estimated Annual Consumption (EAC)/Annualised Advance(AA) issue at operational or managerial level.

 For anyone who deals with Market Domain Data (MDD), especially Suppliers and Licensed Distribution System Operators (LDSOs).
 The course provides a high level overview of MDD and its associated administration and change process Attendees should be familiar with the Supplier Volume Allocation (SVA) arrangements of the electricity industry.

-This course will interest customers who are new to the electricity market.
+This training will interest customers who are new to the electricity market.
 It will also involve operational data analysis related to metering.
-We advise either in accordance or following this that the ‘Technical Assurance of Metering’ training is attended
+We advise that you also view the ‘Technical Assurance of Metering Systems’ training.

 This course will be of interest to customers operating in the Supplier Volume Allocation side of settlement who want to understand the risk management and assurance provided under the BSC.
 It is particularly relevant for customers responsible for managing compliance with the BSC and supporting individual Performance Assurance Framework (PAF) techniques.
 Attendees need some knowledge of settlement and basic understanding of the roles of Suppliers and Supplier Agents is assumed.
 We can combine this course with others focusing on individual PAF techniques, such as ‘The BSC Audit’ and ‘PARMS and Peer Comparison’.